johngear/philchat_api/README.md

 4. The answer is returned as text, as is a table that includes the sources and information to the source of the API call.

 ## Hosting:
 This runs on an AWS EC2 instance.
 A Load Balancer connects the Flask application on the EC2 to a URL where our frontend can make API calls.
 Using the Linux process manager ‘systemd’, if the program fails (and thus the data is no longer in memory), then it automatically restarts.
-This is ran by the ‘flask_api.service’ file.
+This is ran by the `flask_api.service` file.
 It is crucial for latency to have the dataset in memory so that when an API call is made, the data is already in the FAISS index and vector search does not take so long.

 ## Frontend:
 Without much experience, I decided to use Svelte, a JS framework to create a simple frontend.
 This is hosted via Netlify and syncs to a Github repository.
 If I push changes, they are reflected in production immediately and if there is a mistake, it is easy to undo.
 I am not currently sharing this code.